epaphrodites/epaphrodites/README.md

 Contributions are welcome!
 Fork the repo, make changes, and submit a pull request.

-Don't forget to set executable permissions if needed:
+Don't forget to set executable permissions if you needed to use C in your project :

 ```bash
 chmod +x shlomo